 |Transmit delay (ms)||1||2||3||4||5|

-Note: The packet RX, processing and TX overhead is not take into account in the above calculations and the calculations assume an average 5ms random delay.
+Note: The packet RX, processing, and TX overhead is not taken into account in the above calculations and the calculations assume an average 5 ms random delay.

 The network layer also implements the mandatory network level security, which is discussed more in the dedicated security chapter.

-When using segmented messages the transport layer has a re-transmit timeout after which any non-acknowledged Bluetooth mesh messages will be resent as they are considered lost.
-The formula to calculate the re-transmit timeout is:
+When using segmented messages, the transport layer has a re-transmit timeout after which any non-acknowledged Bluetooth mesh messages will be resent because they are considered lost.
+The formula to calculate the re-transmit timeout is as follows:

-The upper transport layer has few main uses in Bluetooth mesh:First of all the upper transport layer is responsible for the second level of security at Bluetooth mesh, which is the application level authentication and encryption.The upper transport layer is also responsible of control messaging which is used to establish and manage friendship between low power and friend nodes and manage network health and topology with heartbeat messages.
+The upper transport layer has few main uses in Bluetooth mesh, as follows.
+First, the upper transport layer is responsible for the second level of security at Bluetooth mesh, which is the application level authentication and encryption.The upper transport layer is also responsible of control messaging, which is used to establish and manage friendship between low power and friend nodes and manage network health and topology with heartbeat messages.

-This section gives a short overview of Bluetooth mesh security and most important security features in the Bluetooth mesh standard.
+This section provides a short overview of Bluetooth mesh security and most important security features in the Bluetooth mesh standard.

-The use of security is mandatory with Bluetooth mesh and it cannot be disabled to prevent the use of unsecure network in real life applications.
-Every device added to the network must be given security keys for all network, application and device management operations and every packet sent in a Bluetooth mesh network must be authenticated, encrypted and obfuscated.
+The use of security is mandatory with Bluetooth mesh and cannot be disabled to prevent the use of unsecure network in real life applications.
+Every device added to the network must be given security keys for all network, application, and device management operations and every packet sent in a Bluetooth mesh network must be authenticated, encrypted, and obfuscated.

 The security setup and configuration starts with the provisioning process where a un-provisioned device is provisioned into a Bluetooth mesh network.

-The authentication of devices can be done multiple ways:
+The authentication of devices can be done multiple ways, as follows:

-Once authentication is done both parties generate a session key from the shared ECDH secret and the authentication data and it’s used to protect the rest of the provisioning process.
+After authentication is done, both parties generate a session key from the shared ECDH secret and the authentication data and it’s used to protect the rest of the provisioning process.

 The transport (or application) layer provides the second layer of security in Bluetooth mesh.
 A 128-bit AES key, derived from the application key, is used at the upper transport layer to authenticate and encrypt the access leyer PDUs as shown below.

 The typical next step after device provisioning is device configuration.
-This again can be done by the provisioner such as a smart phone application.
-For the mesh node to be operational in a Bluetooth mesh network the following steps are typically made:
+This again can be done by the provisioner, such as a smart phone application.
+To ensure that the mesh node is operational in a Bluetooth mesh network, the following steps are typically needed:

-The configuration of a node can be changed at any time of its life time.
+The configuration of a node can be changed any time during its lifetime.

-A Bluetooth mesh node may need to be removed from a Bluetooth mesh network at some point in time for example when a broken device is replaced, devices gets stolen and so on.
-Bluetooth mesh network management operations provide two ways of removing a Bluetooth mesh node from the network.
+A Bluetooth mesh node may need to be removed from a Bluetooth mesh network at some point, for example, when a broken device is replaced, devices gets stolen and so on.
+Bluetooth mesh network management operations provide two ways of removing a Bluetooth mesh node from the network, as follows:

-Bluetooth mesh nodes are typically grouped into logical groups like kitchen or bedroom and they are many times also controlled as groups.
-This grouping of nodes is typically done at the time of provisioning or configuration as explained in the previous chapter; during this process the groups are created and nodes are assigned into one or multiple groups.
+Bluetooth mesh nodes are typically grouped into logical groups, such as kitchen or bedroom and they are many times also controlled as groups.
+This grouping of nodes is typically done at the time of provisioning or configuration, as explained in the previous chapter.
+During this process, the groups are created and nodes are assigned into one or multiple groups.

 The mechanism used to setup how the nodes communicate with each other is called publish and subscribe.
 Sending messages is called publishing and receiving messages is called subscribing.
 For example when a light switch wants to control the lights in a kitchen, it publishes a message to the kitchen group, to which all the kitchen lights have subscribed to.